ParulParima/LabelMe-Image-Data-Augment-/README.md

 - **iseg_aug_rotate.py** - The rotation angle is fixed for a specific background but random shift happens in each image. (**Output 3**)

 - **iseg_aug_random_rotate.py** - The random rotation and random shift happens simultaneously in each and every background image. (**Output 4**)

+- **iseg_aug_5.py** - The random rotation and random shift happens simultaneously in each and every background image to a specific user class. *This script is applicable for images with multiple annotations, wherein the user can choose a particular class*.

 <table>